 Snails are not always bad for an aquarium, they can play quite an important role.
 Your problems begin when you have a number of fast-breeding freshwater snails.

 The easiest way to get rid of snails in your aquarium is to manually remove them from your tank by using a net to scoop them out or by hand, picking them off of aquarium plants and decorations.
 As It’s unlikely you will find all snails, you can combine it with other methods.

-Aquariums have too small and delicate of an ecosystem to cope with vast numbers of snails, that are better suited to the large open water environments found in the wild.
+Aquariums have too small and delicate of an ecosystem to cope with vast numbers of snails, which are better suited to the large open-water environments found in the wild.